 (a) may be given in the prescribed manner; and

-(b) when so given shall, in any proceedings under this Act relating thereto, be deemed to have been served on the person to whom it is directed unless that person, in those proceedings, satisfies the commissioner who caused the summons to be given or the Full Bench, as the case may be, that he did not receive the summons.
+(b) when so given is, in any proceedings under this Act relating to the summons, taken to have been served on the person to whom it is directed unless that person, in those proceedings, satisfies the commissioner who caused the summons to be given or the Full Bench, as the case may be, that the person did not receive the summons.

-(3) Any person so summoned shall, except for good cause, proof of which is on him, attend the conference at the time and place specified in the summons and continue his attendance thereat as directed by the Commission.
+(3) Any person so summoned must, except for good cause, proof of which is on the person, attend the conference at the time and place specified in the summons and continue that attendance as directed by the Commission.

 [(4) deleted]

-(5) A conference under this section shall be held in private unless the Commission, at any stage of the conference, is of the opinion that the objects of the Act will be better served by holding the conference in public.
+(5) A conference under this section must be held in private unless the Commission, at any stage of the conference, is of the opinion that the objects of the Act will be better served by holding the conference in public.

-(5a) In endeavouring to resolve any matter by conciliation the Commission shall do all such things as appear to it to be right and proper to assist the parties to a conference under this section to reach an agreement on terms for the resolution of the matter.
+(5a) In endeavouring to resolve any matter by conciliation the Commission must do all such things as appear to it to be right and proper to assist the parties to a conference under this section to reach an agreement on terms for the resolution of the matter.

-(6) The Commission may, at or in relation to a conference under this section, make such suggestions and give such directions as it considers appropriate and, without limiting the generality of the foregoing may —
+(6) The Commission may, at or in relation to a conference under this section, make such suggestions and give such directions as it considers appropriate and, without limiting the generality of this subsection, may —

-(a) direct the parties or any of them to confer with one another or with any other person and without a chairman or with the Registrar or a deputy registrar as chairman; and
+(a) direct the parties or any of them to confer with one another or with any other person and without a chairperson or with the Registrar or a deputy registrar as chairperson; and

 (b) direct that disclosure of any matter discussed at the conference be limited in such manner as the Commission may specify; and